Cronies of Ferdinand Marcos: Peter Sabido

+Jose Yao Campos

 Enriquez and Panlilio families

 Trinidad Diaz Enriquez hails from the province of Leyte, and as such cultivated her relationship with Imelda.
 The family had humble beginnings with their D&E Restaurant in Quezon City.
 Winning favor from Imelda and receiving favorable treatment and loans from the government, the family was able to put up Sulo Hotel, Philippine Village Hotel, and Silahis International Hotel.
 Enriquez's catering business expanded due to the contracts received from Imelda.
 Enriquez was also able to gain contracts with Philippine Airlines through Roman Cruz.

 Trinidad's son-in-law Rebecco Panlilio would later lead the construction of the largest tourism investment in the Philippines at that time, Puerto Azul, at the mouth of Manila Bay in Ternate, Cavite.
 The said resort expropriated more than 3,000 hectares of land from residents who have been living at the site for generations.

 Suspected role in Marcos' "techniques of plunder"

 According to Jovito Salonga in his book "Presidential Plunder", which details Salonga's time as head of the Presidential Commission on Good Government, the cronies helped the Marcoses amass their wealth by aiding in one or more of what Salonga called "Marcos' Techniques of Plunder."